Vipin-Kamaraju/LearnCpp/README.md

 - Perform static code analysis for all tasks
 - Use exception Handling for error messages
 - Verify if there are any memory leaks using Visual leak detector
-- Create branches from issues automatically
+- Create branches from issues automatically : completed

 ### Checklist for Advanced Tasks / TODO
 - Use a Git work-flow